toranogix/realtime-bus-rennes/README.md

     ```
     npx http-server
     ```
-   You can also use python to run a local server:
+   You can also use python to run a local server (localhost:8000):
    ```
    python -m http.server 8000
    ```